 Hawkins: (Initially), we were trying to get Rufus to do backing vocals.
 He’s done it with Queen, he’s done it on the biggest of stages.
 So we wanted to see if we could utilize that and make our live shows more impressive.
 Of course, it does have that effect, but he’s got a cadence and a way of expressing words that is really quite nice to listen to.
 So we thought, get him singing.
 I mean, we have Frankie singing a song and he doesn’t have those things (laughs)!
 So it stands to reason that we should use that, because it’s nice.
 So, he’s singing the main vocal and I’m singing the harmony over them on two of the songs on the album.
 It really works.
 We’re hoping we can find a way to do it live.

-“Pinewood Smile” is available Oct.
-6 on Apple Music and the U.S. leg of The Darkness’ tour kicks off March 29 at L.A.’s Fonda Theatre and plays NYC’s Brooklyn Steel April 20.
+“Pinewood Smile” is available on Apple Music.
+The U.S. leg of The Darkness’ tour kicks off March 29 at L.A.’s Fonda Theatre and plays NYC’s Brooklyn Steel April 20.
 All tour dates and tickets are here.